pete-the-programmer/pete-the-programmer.github.io/index.md

 You are welcome to peruse the site at your leisure.

 If you would like to go into more depth on these topics, [contact __Pete__](contact.md) to arrange an in-person discussion.
 Anything from an [AMA](https://www.urbandictionary.com/define.php?term=AMA) over a lunch break to a multi-day course on any of the topics listed above.
+Initial conversations are complimentary.
 Normal training rates apply.

 ---
 ###### Supported as an educational outreach of [Haumohio](http://haumohio.com)